 Here all the prompts expect a numeric entry.
 The two top rows keys can be used as shortcuts for 1-10.
 Note that No STK functionality is implemented - even if you can force the prompt at the IND step.
 Typically you'll get a "DATA ERROR" message - Rather not try it :-)

 Function index at a glance.

 And without further ado, here's the list of functions included in the module.
-First the main functions:
+First the functions in the lower page - basic extensions that will be used in more complex routines later on.